 - Laboratory leaders are requested to determine the minimal level of personnel – if any – that require access to research or studio facilities in order to shut down or secure ongoing research projects, including, for example, the appropriate care of animals, securing samples, cultures and materials, and ensuring the preservation of equipment for an extended period where they will not be utilized.

-- Any personnel requiring access to research or studio facilities for these purposes – even for a one-time visit to shut-down laboratories or retrieve critical information – is required to obtain prior authorization by submitting the Access Exception Form.
+- Any individual requiring access to research or studio facilities for these purposes – even for a one-time visit to shut-down laboratories or retrieve critical information – is required to obtain prior authorization by submitting the Research Access Exception Form.
 This form requires the approval of the department chair or center director and will be reviewed for approval in alignment with the listed access criteria.

-- All personnel granted access to facilities are required to observe social distancing protocols and preventive measures when present on campus (as listed in the Access Exception Form).
+- All personnel granted access to facilities are required to observe social distancing protocols and preventive measures when present on campus (as listed in the Research Access Exception Form).

 - If you have been approved for access to facilities but are unable to gain access to your building, please contact the UMBC Police.